Tttys/Tttys.github.io/README.md

 # Content

-this is my personal website, I will publish my photos
+This is my personal photography website, I will publish my photos here.